-I have also compiled a detailed database with all the information the U.S. Census Bureau has collected on currently active public employee pension funds in New York State and New Jersey, including those of New York City, from 1957 to the present.
-A spreadsheet with the latest version of that database may be found here.
+Today public employee pensions are covered in a separate Census Bureau tabulation on public pension funds alone.
+In addition to the analysis of long-term trends by state associated with the “Sold Out Futures” analysis, I have also compiled a detailed database with all the information the U.S. Census Bureau has collected on currently active public employee pension funds in New York State and New Jersey, including those of New York City, from 1957 to the present.
+My post recent tabulation of this data may be found here.

-The first in a series of posts using that data to analyze the individual pension funds, the one on the three pension funds for teachers, is linked below.
+I had done a more detailed analysis of the Census Bureau data through FY 2016.
+The first in a series of posts using the data to analyze the individual pension funds is linked below.

 Medicaid Statistical Information System (MSIS) State Summary Datamart

-Data is available from the Centers for Medicare and Medicaid on Medicaid expenditures and beneficiaries by state.
-The most recent year for which data was available was 2011.
+Data used to be available from the Centers for Medicare and Medicaid on Medicaid expenditures and beneficiaries by state.
+The most recent year for which I compiled that data was 2011.
 I downloaded one spreadsheet on Medicaid spending and beneficiaries by type of service.

 And one file on Medicaid spending and beneficiaries by age group.

 Medicaid by Age And State 2001 and 2011

 The first post discussing this data is here.

 It explains where the data came from and how it was compiled.
 Two additional post followed, based on the two spreadsheets.

 The new system that replaced MSIS, TMISIS, has “no public facing data.
 But some data is now available here.